mattmays/solace-agent-mesh/docs/docs/documentation/deploying/deployment-options.md

 ### Deploying with Kubernetes

-Kubernetes excels at managing containerized applications at scale, providing features like automatic scaling, rolling updates, and self-healing capabilities.
-When your Agent Mesh deployment needs to handle varying loads or requires high availability, Kubernetes becomes the preferred orchestration platform.
+**Kubernetes is the officially supported production deployment method** for Agent Mesh.
+It excels at managing containerized applications at scale, providing features like automatic scaling, rolling updates, and self-healing capabilities.
+Kubernetes provides the reliability, scalability, and high availability that production environments require.

 Agent Mesh provides Helm charts for Kubernetes deployments that handle resource management, scaling, and configuration.
 For prerequisites, Helm setup, and production configurations, see [Kubernetes](./kubernetes-deployment.md).